mcommons33/topics-gameDesign/GameDescription.md

   - Simple aiming with reticle, reload timer for weapons.
  ### Jacob's Comment: How would you have a reticle aiming?
 I thought it was topdown?
 So you dont have a POV of your character.
   - Headshots and body shots deal variable damage.
    ### Jacob's Comment: Same question as above.
 Should probably remove both of these.
+I don't like the idea of random criticals, either.
+Maybe enemies could have a small dot on them, and if you hit that point then it does crit damage?
+Would add extra skill to the game, probably.
 - **Grenade Throwing**: Limited grenades with an explosion radius, able to damage walls.
 - **Health Recovery**: Healing items activate over time, forcing strategic use mid-combat.